ElBedeawi/near-challenge-7/README.md

-# Welcome to Create Voting Contract!
+# Welcome to Create Voting Contract! :star_struck:

 Hi!
-I'm Wagih ElBedeawi, Junior in both Rust and Near but I'm trying to share what I know, I welcome any improvements.
+I'm Wagih ElBedeawi, Junior in both Rust and Near but I'm trying to share what I know, I welcome any improvements :hugs:.

 # Creating a Rust Contract